machamp-nlp/machamp/README.md

 > One arm alone can move mountains.

-This code base is a wrapper for the [AllenNLP]() library with a focus on multi-task learning.
+This code base is a wrapper for the [AllenNLP]() library with a focus on multi-task learning, described in [Massive Choice, Ample Tasks (MaChAmp): A Toolkit for Multi-task Learning in NLP](https://arxiv.org/abs/2005.14672).
 It has support for training on multiple datasets for multiple types of tasks:

 * sequence labeling